mp-aspnetcore-rc1-projects/snipped/README.md

 create the yaml mapping files : @TODO

-generate the php classes :
+generate the php classes from the mapping files :

     php console orm:generate-entities src